South America Three Week Itinerary

 Why not rent a car and explore it yourself this time?
 You can head to the ‘Valle de la Luna’ to see strange rock formations eroded over millions of years or float in the tranquil salt lagoons of the desert surrounded by mountains and volcanoes.

-Check out our Atacama Desert itinerary for more information on the best places to visit:
+Check out my Atacama Desert itinerary for more information on the best places to visit:

 Day 14-16 - Santiago